ckane30691/Horror-Stream/README.md

 * [AWS S3 Buckets](https://aws.amazon.com/s3/) - Cloud Service for serving images
 * [PassportJS](http://www.passportjs.org/) - Simple, unobtrusive authentication for Node.js

+NOTE: I have only used express in two previous projects so it is still somewhat new to me

 ## Future Directions for HorrorStream
 * Implement Reviews
 * Implement User Profiles